itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ## 6.5 AFDTD

-Add an AFDTD solver to current project with the code `type='AFDTD'`.
+Incorporate an AFDTD solver into the current project using the code `type='AFDTD'`.

 ```python
 add(